robtweed/ewd-qoper8-express/README.md

          worker.on('expressMessage', function(messageObj, send, finished) {...});

-If expressMessage events aren't handled, then each message will trigger an event based on the message type value, eg:
+- each message will also trigger an event based on the message type value, eg:

       worker.on('vista.login', function(messageObj, send, finished) {...});